Here’s how you could earn more on your cash (without buying stocks)

 You can use your cash in that fund to invest in stocks, ETFs, and/or mutual funds.
 Or you could decide to keep it there to earn some potential interest.

 Is my cash safe in a money market fund?

-Money market funds are known for being a low-risk, stable place to keep your cash, but they’re not entirely risk free.
+Money market funds are historically known for being a low-risk, stable place to keep your cash, but they’re not entirely risk free.
 There’s technically a chance that it could lose value.

 Money market funds are not insured by Federal Deposit Insurance Corporation (FDIC) like most traditional savings accounts, which would replace the exact value of the cash if the bank were to go under.
 Instead, they are covered by the Securities Investor Protection Corporation (SIPC).*

-The bottom line: If you’re looking for a place to keep your cash, that’s low-risk, easy to access, and that offers the opportunity for it to grow (and you’re comfortable taking on a slight amount of risk) consider the money market fund available to you in your Plynk brokerage account.
+The bottom line: If you’re looking for a place to keep your cash, that’s relatively low-risk, easy to access, and that offers the opportunity for it to grow (and you’re comfortable taking on a slight amount of risk), consider the money market fund available to you in your Plynk brokerage account.